Who We Are

 We have a flexible daily schedule that may vary slightly from building to building.
 On a daily basis, children are encouraged to participate in planned whole group and small group activities as well as personal choice activities.
 Schedules and activities are planned to achieve a balance of active and quiet experiences and to address individual needs, interests and developmental levels of the children in our care.

 Within the daily schedule, the programs will offer a variety of activities including creative construction, imaginative play, arts and crafts, reading, puzzles, and table games, active indoor and outdoor play, project work, academic support, and enrichment programs.

-The Parma City Schools child care programs are available only to children enrolled in the Parma City Schools.
+The Parma City Schools' extended day child care programs are available only to children enrolled in the Parma City Schools.
 When enrolling families into our program, we do not discriminate on the basis of race, religion, cultural heritage, political beliefs, disability, or marital status.
 Parents must notify the staff if their child has a special need and be willing to provide our staff with information, including any reasonable accommodations that would be necessary.
 Children must be able to function in a 1:18 ratio.
 Please note our staff to child ratio, group size, and transportation plans when considering out-of-school care.
 Reasonable accommodations cannot include the hiring of additional staff, as the program is self-supporting and the additional cost would require a significant increase in tuition.
 A change in the staff to child ratio and group size would also fundamentally alter the nature of the program.